OtavioLira/WebScrapping_BeautifulSoup/README.md

 To install the necessary dependencies, you can use Poetry to manage the libraries.
 First, ensure you have Poetry installed, then run:

 ```bash
     pip install beautifulsoup4
     pip install lxml
 ```

 ---

+## Content

+#### What is Web Scraping

+- Process of extracting data from web pages
+- Usefulness in various applications, such as data collection for analysis, task automation, etc.
+- Focus on HTML and XML files

 ## References
 [Back To The Top](#read-me-template)